parteeksingh24/kubernetes-query-agent/README.md

 ## Overview
 This agent provides a REST API endpoint that processes queries about Kubernetes cluster state and returns simplified answers.
 It does so by performing the following tasks:

-1. Leverage the natural language processing (NLP) capabilities of GPT-4o-mini to understand the intent of user queries.
+1. Processes natural language queries using GPT-4o-mini to classify and understand user intent.
-2. Extract the relevant information from a Kubernetes cluster using the Kubernetes API.
+2. Based on the information extracted by the model, returns the (simplified) relevant info. from a Kubernetes cluster using the Kubernetes API.

 As a result, the *Kubernetes Query Agent* performs **read-only** actions on the Kubernetes cluster.